 Measure and put the rice in a bowl.
 Wash the rice with cold water a few times, then cover the rice with twice the amount of water and let it soak for at least ten minutes.

 In a deep pot, add salt and 1 litre of water.
 Bring to boil.
 Strain the rice and add it to the boiling water.
 Let it boil for about seven minutes or until the rice grains start dancing on top.

 Step 2 - Fry the Rice

-Put a fry pan or a wok on medium heat and add a tiny bit of oil.
+Put a frying pan or a wok on medium heat and add a tiny bit of oil.
 Add chopped veggies and toss for three minutes.
 Add the cooked rice to the veggies.
 Add Persian Gourmet Sabzi and mix and toss everything together well for a few minutes until everything is well combined.

 When tossing the rice, make sure to use the ‘lift’ technique to avoid getting mushy rice.
-The lift technique is when you dig the spoon from the corner of the pan or wok under the rice then lift one big spoon of rice and turn in upside down on top of the rest of rice, allowing air in between the grains of rice.
+The lift technique is when you dig the spoon from the corner of the pan or wok under the rice then lift one big spoon of rice and turn in upside down on top of the rest of the rice, allowing air in between the grains of rice.